KarenHarley/Employee-Tracker/README.md

   ## License
   The license used for this project: MIT
   ## Contribute
   If you would like to contribute please contact me.
+Info below!
   ## Walkthough
   https://drive.google.com/file/d/1Q5gK_gZlnFQEQ8DP4a1DLxAJ9Fbt1yZg/view?usp=sharing
   ## Questions